infamousjoeg/openshift-conjur-deploy/README.md

 This repository contains scripts for deploying a Conjur v4 cluster to an OpenShift 3.3 environment.

+**Deprecation Notice**

+This project has been deprecated in favor of https://github.com/cyberark/kubernetes-conjur-deploy.
+Use that project for deploying Conjur to both Kubernetes and OpenShift.

 # Setup

 The Conjur deployment scripts pick up configuration details from local